 Yes.
 Applications can be made to as many research projects as wished.
 The Selection Board will choose the best suited research project among those selected by the applicant.

-NanoReMedi is a doctoral research programme and therefore Early-Stage Researchers shall be appointed for the maximum 36-month period.
+NanoReMedi is a doctoral research programme and therefore doctoral candidate shall be appointed for the maximum 36-month period.

 In an MSCA DN, secondment means a research training period spent by a fellow at the premises of a different beneficiary, an associated partner or an associated partner linked to a beneficiary included in the list of participants.
 The premises of the beneficiaries / associated partners / associated partners linked to a beneficiary must be independent from each other and therefore the secondment must involve physical mobility of the fellow.
 During their secondment, researchers receive supervision and training at the premises of the receiving beneficiary, associated partner or associated partners linked to a beneficiary.